DeloitteAU/react-habitat/README.md

 #### 1. Create a bootstrapper class

 The class must extend `ReactHabitat.Bootstrapper` and is intended to be an *[entry](https://webpack.github.io/docs/configuration.html#entry)* point of your bundled app.
-So if you're using something like webpack or browserify then this is file to point it too.
+So if you're using something like webpack or browserify then this is the file to point it too.

 In the *constructor()* of the class you need to register your React components with it and then set the container.
 The container is later bound to the DOM automatically so your React components self-initiate.

-In React Habitat, you'd register a component 'as' a unique key something like this
+In React Habitat, you'd register a component 'as' a unique key with something like this:

 ```javascript
 containerBuilder.register(SomeReactComponent).as('SomeReactComponent');